Chia seeds have become very popular within the health food industry.

 One study found that 35 grams daily of chia seed flour significantly reduced blood pressure, whether or not they were treated with medication (11).

-An additional study in people with diabetes found that 37 grams chia seeds daily for 12 weeks found a similar reduction (12).
+An additional study in people with diabetes found that 37 grams of chia seeds daily for 12 weeks found a similar reduction (12).

 However, two additional larger studies were unable to find a significant change to hypertension from including chia seeds in the diet (7, 8).